c0x12c/range-slider-view/README.md

 ![Main screen](/screenshots/sc.png)

 # Features
-- Ripple effect on Android Lollipop devices
+- Ripple effect.
-- Option to set custom colors for slider
+- Option to set custom colors for slider.
+- Option to set custom height for slider.
-- Option to set custom colors for slider height
+- Option to set custom radius for slider.

 # Usage
 Add a dependency to your `build.gradle`: